Montana-Media-Arts/220-creative-coding2-Spring2024/modules/week-8/_posts/2000-01-05-other-libraries.md

 ---
-title: Week 7 Other Libraries
+title: Other Libraries
-module: 7
+module: 8
 ---

 # Other libraries <br />